Chart Color Schemes

 Slacks Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 48 projects that are expected to impact the area.
-Notable projects include Loganlea Road Upgrade - University Drive to Pacific Motorway, Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, and Kuraby State School Infrastructure Upgrade.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 54 projects that may impact the area.
+Notable ones include Springwood Watland Plaza Mixed-Use Development, Paradise Road Large Format Retail Development, Springwood Implementation Plan Projects, and Kuraby State School Infrastructure Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.